giampaolo/psutil/docs/api.rst

 .. data:: IOPRIO_CLASS_BE
 .. data:: IOPRIO_CLASS_IDLE

-  A set of integers representing the I/O priority of a process on Linux.
-They can be used in conjunction with :meth:`Process.ionice` to get or set process I/O priority.
-  These constants are members of the :class:`psutil.ProcessIOPriority` enum.
   :const:`IOPRIO_CLASS_NONE` and :const:`IOPRIO_CLASS_BE` (best effort) is the default for any process that hasn't set a specific I/O priority.
   :const:`IOPRIO_CLASS_RT` (real time) means the process is given first access